 The Kingston Invitational was established in 2022 to create a high-level tournament in south-west London and give much-needed Fide-rated games to predominantly local players.
-There have now been three very successful editions – the first with 10 players, the second with 20, the third with 40.
+There have now been four very successful editions – the first with 10 players, the second with 20, the third with 40, the fourth with 65 (split between a Swiss and an all-play-all).
 We do not promise to double the number of players every year.
-Indeed, doubling the number of players in 2023 created about 10 times the work, so there may be an argument that “small is beautiful”.
+Indeed, doubling the number of players in 2024 created about 10 times the work, so there may be an argument that “small is beautiful”.

 Both the 2022 and 2023 editions were all-play-alls: a 10-player all-play-all in 2022 and two 10-player all-play-all groups in 2023, the higher-rated of which offered IM norms, though such was the strength of the event that none was achieved.
 The inaugural tournament in July 2022 was won by Kingston star Peter Lalić.
 The second tournament in July 2023 was won by IM Conor Murphy, with Tim Seymour and Alistair Hill sharing first prize in the second group.
 For the details, see the full tournament reports below.
 The third Kingston Invitational – there were four high-level joint winners! – was held at Tiffin Boys’ School from Monday 12 to Friday 16 August 2024 and took the form of a very competitive Swiss.
 A report on that event also appears below.